jasonmzx/SENG-Y3-WINTER-2024/comp-networks/ch3.md

 # 4B/5B

-Certainly!
 The 4B/5B encoding scheme is used to ensure reliable data transmission, particularly in environments where signal integrity might be a concern.
 Here's an overview and an example to help clarify:

 ### 4B/5B Encoding Scheme